SocAIty/socaity/README.md

 ```python
 pip install socaity
 ```

-If you are a Game Developer, Artist or Content Creator, this SDK is for you.
+If you are a Game Developer, Artist, Content Creator, or you want to automate with AI this SDK is for you.

+# Overview

+1. How it works: Explains the concept of the SDK
+2. Generative AI - model zoo: Overview of the models and services provided
+3. Setup: How to install the SDK
+5. Usage: How to use the SDK

 # Examples and Use-Cases